How to Create a Memorable Consulting Business Name + 35 Examples

 • Gemini Williams & Associates

-Another strategy is to combine your name with your topic of specialty.
-Some examples of that:
+Another option is to combine your name with your area of expertise:

 • Leslie McGibbon IT